cockroachdb/docs/cockroachcloud/create-a-free-cluster.md

 ## Usage examples

-CockroachCloud Free (beta) can be used for proofs-of-concept, toy programs, or to use while completing [Cockroach University](https://www.cockroachlabs.com/cockroach-university/).
+{{ site.data.products.serverless }} can be used for proofs-of-concept, toy programs, or to use while completing [Cockroach University](https://www.cockroachlabs.com/cockroach-university/).

-For examples of applications that use CockroachCloud Free (beta), check out the following [Hack the North](https://hackthenorth.com/) projects:
+For examples of applications that use {{ site.data.products.serverless }}, check out the following [Hack the North](https://hackthenorth.com/) projects:

 - [flock](https://devpost.com/software/flock-figure-out-what-film-to-watch-with-friends)
 - [mntr.tech](https://devpost.com/software/mntr-tech)